 A person struggling with addiction will often exhibit changes in their behavior or mood.
-For example, they may find falling asleep without drugs or alcohol difficult, leading to increased doses or stealing others’ prescription drugs.
+For example, drug users may find falling asleep without drugs difficult, leading to increased doses or stealing others’ prescription drugs.
 Sudden mood swings can also occur.
 A person may feel depressed one day but energetic the next.

-Other behavior warning signs of drug abuse include:
+Other behavioral warning signs of drug or alcohol abuse include:

 - Increased irritability

 - Secretive behavior

 If you no longer feel like you’re in control of your drug use, this may be a sign you’re struggling with drug addiction.
 Taking larger doses for the same effect as before, experiencing drug cravings and continuing to use drugs even if they lead to negative consequences are big warning signs of misusing drugs.